 The group also conducts a business meeting on the second Sunday of each month, also at Shooter's, at 10:30am.
 A considerable portion of these meetings is devoted to planning the annual Run for the Kids charity event.

 Everyone is welcome at both of these events.

 Joing Old Pueblo RidersThe Old Pueblo Riders of Tucson consists of members who simply love to ride.
 We encourage riders of all makes and types of motorcycles to join us.
 We have members that ride trikes and members that have sidecars.
 We have members that rides some things that may surprise you.

 We welcome those interested in joining our ranks.
 We do not prospect.
 Our tradition is simple.
 We ask that you "hang around" with us for a while, ride with us a few times, tell us that you want to join and let us vote you in.
-In support of that, you can check our calendar, join and follow us on Facebook or Meetup and show up at some of our events.
+In support of that, you can check our calendar, join and follow us on Facebook and show up at some of our events.